 You’ll need to be at least 18 years of age and have a good level of fitness, patience, and flexibility – there are guidelines for interacting with the animals, which follow a strict diet.

 You’ll stay in a hostel dormitory in Perak, with shared rooms, plus meals during the week.
 Private rooms are available for an additional fee.
 Weekends can be spent on day trips to the capital Kuala Lumpur, Penang Island, and the Georgetown World Heritage site.
 See the sights in Taiping, including a night market, and visit Kuala Sepetang, where you can see mangroves and eagles.
-Program fees are $616 per week, with a two-week minimum stay, and include accommodation, food, airport pickup, orientation, and program activities.
-Click here to learn more and to register!

 Ready to Volunteer in Borneo or Malaysia and Get Your Wild On?